adobe/aem-dispatcher-experiments/experiments/ignoreUrlParams/README.md

 This experiment demonstrates the importance of an `ignoreUrlParams` allow list where you set which URL params your app is expecting.
 This is the preferred alternative to _ignoring_ a fixed list of known/expected params.

+## Compatibility

+This experiment is compatible with both AEM 6.5 and AEM as a Cloud Service.

 ## Setup

 Open dispatcher.any, and locate the `/ignoreUrlParams` configuration.
 If you are using the [dispatcher.any from this repository](../../dispatcher-config-basic/private/etc/apache2/conf/dispatcher.any), it will look like so: